fasevd/B-Star/README.md

+---

-# B-Star
+# B-Star (Billboard Star)

-The B-Star app is built on a Django server and provides a seamless experience for rendering images and creating realistic 3D parallax effects.
-It automatically installs the required conda environment within the project folder and sets the environment variables for ffmpeg, a video encoder.
+B-Star is a powerful application built on a Django server, offering a seamless experience for rendering images and creating realistic 3D parallax effects.
+By leveraging a variety of advanced technologies, B-Star ensures optimal performance and functionality.

-# B-Star App
+The application allows users to upload images, which are then processed and rendered into short video clips with stunning 3D parallax effects.
+The workflow is managed efficiently by Celery for task queue management and Redis for high-speed caching, ensuring that tasks are handled asynchronously and with minimal latency

+## Components
+- **Django Server**: Powers the core functionalities of the app, ensuring robust and scalable performance.
+- **Celery**: Manages task queues efficiently, enabling the handling of asynchronous tasks.
+- **Redis**: Provides high-speed caching, ensuring quick access to frequently used data.
+- **Blender Controller**: Specially written application controls Blender software for rendering products, creating short video clips with realistic 3D parallax effects.

-## Overview
+## Functionality

-The B-Star app is built on a Django server and provides a seamless experience for rendering images and creating realistic 3D parallax effects.
-It automatically installs the required conda environment within the project folder and sets the environment variables for ffmpeg, a video encoder.

 ## Demo